A Whiff of Farewell in the Air

 rsz_dsc_1517-1024x680

 Like the bridge, her life was held in abeyance pending a reversal of the past.
 He would have tried to comfort her by hugging her, but she would have pushed him away.
 He wanted to keep his distance.
 It started raining as tears began to pour down her cheeks.
 It was as if the sky had agreed to assist her in hiding her sorrow.
 She didn’t mind the rain splashing on her lunar face.
 She felt in harmony with the elements.
 Everyone else started running to take shelter, but she stayed where she was sitting and faced the rain.
 God was by her side.
 Half an hour later, the storm abated and a rainbow graced the sky.
 At long last, Constantine’s thirst had been slaked.
 The city seemed content.
 Sukina, however, could not find it in herself to wake up to her reality and move on with her life.
 It didn’t help matters that she preferred to keep to herself, for this reticence of hers had everyone’s imaginations running riot.
-Some assumed she was a lone wolf, others argued she was just a ...Read more
+Some assumed she was a lone wolf, others argued she ...Read more

 Insane Jealousy